ministryofjustice/robot-framework-test-ccms/README.md

 make config
 ```

-The last command will open config files for you to fill:
+The last command will open a config file for you to fill:

 - secrets.robot